Nooberieno/DnD-Homebrew/content/spells/ashes-to-ashes.md

 _Level 9 Evocation Spell_<br>
 **Casting Time**: 1 action<br>
-**Range**: self(150 ft radius)<br>
+**Range**: Self (60 ft radius)<br>
 **Components**: V, S, M(a phoenix heart which the spell consumes)<br>
 **Duration**: Instantaneous<br>
-**Classes**: Sorcerer, Warlock<br>
+**Classes**: Sorcerer, Warlock, Cleric<br>
-**Subclasses**: _Light Domain_ Cleric

 > *You think you're a god, lets test that theory shall we*

 ---

-You ignite yourself with an immense, fiery explosion that deals devastating damage to all creatures around you, including yourself.
-When this spell occurs you take 90% of your max health as fire damage.
-This spell ignores resistance to fire damage or magic and treats immunity to fire damage or magic as resistance.
-Except creatures within 10 ft of you, all creatures within 150 ft of you must succeed on a Constitution saving throw, taking 10d10 fire damage on a failed save or half as much on a successful one.
-Additionally creatures take extra damage based on their proximity to you i.e. how close they are to you

-- Within 90 ft, an additional 25 fire damage
-- Within 45 ft, an additional 50 fire damage
-- Within 20 ft, an additional 75 fire damage

-Creatures within 10 ft of you do not roll the saving throw and take 100 + 10d10 fire damage.
-A creature that takes 100 fire damage or more from this spell is Blinded until a Greater Restoration or Heal spell is cast to restore its vision.
-Additionally, a creature reduced to 0 hp by this spell is turned to ashes and may only be brought back by a Wish or True Resurrection spell.
+You ignite yourself in a catastrophic explosion of scorching radiant energy.
+Each creature within a 60 ft radius must make a Dexterity saving throw, taking 10d12 Fire damage + 10d12 Radiant damage on a failed save, or half as much on a successful one.
+Any creature reduced to 0 hp points by this spell is turned to ashes and may only be brought back by a Wish or True Resurrection spell.

+As part of casting this spell, you drop to 0 hit points.
+At the end of your next turn, you turn to ash and are reborn at 1 hit point, unless you fail all your death saving throws in that round due to enemy interference.

-After this spell's effect takes place, you can only heal up to 50% of your max hp and cannot cast any high level magic (7th, 8th and 9th level spells).
-These drawbacks are not permanent and revert after you complete a long rest.
+After you cast this spell you take 1 level of Exhaustion and cannot cast spells of 7th level or higher until you complete a long rest.